|Carol Lynn White (#47579434)|

 I do want to point out, that I appreciate all of the volunteers who have created these memorials, and the volunteers who take and post photos on this site.
 As in anything worthwhile, it really does take a village.
 We cannot do all of this alone.

 With that said, I am not a "collector" of memorials, of people I am not in some way related to, or do not know.
 I only want to manage family, which includes extensions of my family.
-I am still fairly new on this site, and I am learning through trial and error to make sure my memorials are correct.
 If I have a duplicate, it was NOT created on purpose.
 If I am aware of one, I try to rectify that, and ask for cooperation, not a power struggle over "ownership".
 To me, that is either silly, or selfish.
 I also don't need anyone to lecture me.
 I am an adult.
 I have reasonable thinking abilities, and I am willing to work with anyone if approached in a respectful, and courteous manner.

 I personally feel that family memorials should be willingly and lovingly transferred to family members.
 We are the ones who truly care about them.